 The lyrics tell of loneliness in the most mundane, day-to-day way, as Jeff Tweedy first talks of chores around the house that he needs to do, and then finally gets to the point of wanting his love to come home:

-Oh, I hate it I hate it here When you’re gone
+I hate it here

 The bridge is somewhat distracting and abrupt, with a searing guitar taking over a melody as yet unheard.
 But that makes the return to A even more welcoming, as Tweedy moves back to the verses and the calm, cool keyboards.